 - Give it a taste, and season to taste as needed.
 Sometimes I add a little salt and pepper, other times more garlic, and occasionally a little extra butter when I'm feeling saucy!

 - Lastly, add your lemon juice.
 I always save it for for the end.
 Some people skip the lemon juice because it changes the texture of the sauce a little bit but in my opinion the flavor more than makes up for the visual difference.
 Try it before adding the lemon and then add to taste if desired.
 2 tsp was perfect for Paul and I and left a nice lemony note to the sauce.

 - Serve immediately topped with a sprinkle of parsley and finely grated Parmesan or Romano cheese.

 Of course if you don’t have a sweet potato to bring to the party you can easily sub pumpkin or butternut squash.
 When it comes to veggies, the possibilities are endless!
-I’ve tried the sauce with both and have it on good authority that it’s nothing short of amazing.
+Or should I say pasta-bilities?
+I’ve tried the sauce with both veggies as a stand-in and have it on good authority that the results are nothing short of amazing.

 Looking for a classic Alfredo sauce? [click here] for the recipe!